jazcarate/cloudflare-worker-google-oauth/README.md

 The app deals with both, in very different ways; and it is the `KV` that provides a one way transformation between `auth` to `token`.

+## Contributing
+If you think that you can improve the code, or the explanation; feel free to drop a pull request or a comment; but please keep in mind that the purpose of this is educational.

 ## Developing
 Once the requirements are fulfilled, simply run `npm run dev`.